nouhailamadrani1/ReactAndPok-monAPI/README.md

 ## Technologies Used
 React
 Bootstrap

-Credits
+## Credits
-This project was created by ## Nouhaila Madrani.
+This project was created byNouhaila Madrani.